Machine Learning with Unix Pipes

 and this can be done on the command-line too.

-All we have to do is place a |
+All we have to do is place a `|` separator between them

-and use shumai train
+and use `shumai train`.

 % echo '4 | 19' | shumai train learn.ts